 Are you experiencing soft, spongy spots in any area of your lawn or property after rain?
 Or is water seeping into your basement?
 You likely have drainage issues on your property.
 Drainage issues occur due to an improper grade in your yard, or the landscaping around your foundation has no slope due to the soil settling over time.
 This also can occur on newly built homes, if the soil around the foundation was not backfilled and compacted properly.

-Grading and Drain Tile To Fix Drainage Problems In Your Yard or Landscaping
+Grading and Drain Tile To Correct Drainage Problems

 Most issues related to water pooling up during rain storms or from snow melt in your lawn can be repaired with scraping the troublesome areas, then grading with black dirt, and new sod or hydroseed overtop the black dirt.
 If the issue is widespread, your entire property may suffer from a drainage problem, and in situations like this, a french drain or drain tile installation will be your best ally.